 Physiatrists see patients in their practice group and as part of the Children’s rehabilitation programs.
 They also participate in multidisciplinary clinics and programs, including:

-We have four board-certified pediatric physiatrists on staff at Children’s.
+We have board-certified pediatric physiatrists on staff at Children’s.
 Some of our physicians also have an additional certification in brain injury medicine.
 Their expertise and training help children, adolescents and young adults with injuries and disorders reach optimal outcomes.
 We take a family-centered, team approach to caring for your child’s acute and chronic condition.
 We actively include the family in the treatment process because we believe that patients recover more fully with family involvement.